Universite-Gustave-Eiffel/acoustic-toolbox/README.md

 ## License

-`python-acoustics` is distributed under the BSD 3-clause license.
+`acoustic-toolbox` is distributed under the BSD 3-clause license.
 See `LICENSE` for more information.

 ## Contributing

 Contributors are always welcome.

+## Origin project

+This project is based on the amazing work initially done here: [python-acoustics](https://github.com/python-acoustics/python-acoustics)